 How I Test Products

-- I apply each builder gel or BIAB on real clients and practice tips before recommending.
+- I apply each builder gel on real clients and practice tips before recommending.

-- I record viscosity, self-level speed, brush stiffness, and cure times under a 48W LED.
+- I track viscosity, self-level speed, brush feel, and cure times under a 48W LED.

 - I note reactions on sensitive clients and prefer HEMA-free options when needed.

-- I compare wear after 2–3 weeks, watching for lifting, cracking, or discoloration.
+- I compare wear after 2 to 3 weeks, watching for lifting, cracking, or discoloration.

 Editorial Principles

-- Accuracy over hype: If a formula needs 120s to cure cleanly, we say it.
+- Accuracy over hype: if a formula needs 120 seconds to cure, we say it.

-- Safety first: We emphasize prep, skin avoidance, and proper removal to protect nail health.
+- Safety first: prep, skin avoidance, and safe removal are always emphasized.

-- Regular updates: Cure times, formulas, and best practices change—we update articles as we learn.
+- Regular updates: cure times and best practices change; we update accordingly.

 Some links are affiliate links.
 When you buy through them, we may earn a commission.
-This never changes our verdicts; it simply keeps the site running.
-We recommend products only after hands-on use and ingredient review.
+This does not change our verdicts; it keeps the site running while we remain independent.

 How We Handle Content